Regina Hall: Career

 Hall reprised her role as Candace Hall in Think Like a Man Too.
 She revealed what members of the cast partied the most in the film shortly before the movie's release.
 "Everyone kind of had their fun, I'm not gonna lie.
 We went out, we gambled.
 Kevin [Hart] parties.
 There were parties, and we all went.
 It was good fun".
 In July 2014, it was announced Hall would star in a Lifetime film, entitled With This Ring, with Eve and Jill Scott.

 In the 2015 film People Place Things, Hall had a major role as the love interest of a newly divorced man.
 In 2016, Hall was in Barbershop: The Next Cut.
 She played the role of Angie, one of the hair stylists, alongside Ice Cube, Common, and Eve.
 In 2017, Hall co-starred in the comedy film Girls Trip, which became a critical and commercial success.
 In 2018, Hall was part of the ensemble cast of the drama film The Hate U Give, based on the 2017 novel.

 Hall had the lead in Support the Girls, a film directed by Andrew Bujalski.
 For the latter, she received critical praise, and was nominated for several awards, winning the New York Film Critics Circle Award for Best Actress.
 She is the first African-American to win the award.
 That same year she was invited to join the Academy of Motion Picture Arts and Sciences.
 In 2019, Hall hosted the 2019 BET Awards.

-In October 2020, she inked a first-look deal with Showtime.
+In October 2020, she signed a first-look deal with Showtime.
 Under the pact, Hall will develop and produce television projects via her production company, RH Negative.
 A mere months later, her company signed a six-film deal with ViacomCBS.

 She cohosted the 94th Academy Awards with Amy Schumer and Wanda Sykes on March 27, 2022.

+In October 2024, Hall inked a first-look deal with MGM Alternative, the division of Amazon MGM Studios.
+Under the agreement, Hall and her team will develop and produce original unscripted true crime, ensemble docuseries and game genres.